Minimal GRUB Customization Without grub-customizer

 sudo blkid /dev/nvme1n1p1

-7. Generate Final Config
+7) Generate the Final Config

 sudo grub-mkconfig -o /boot/grub/grub.cfg